lit/rfcs/rfcs/NNNN-decorator-roadmap.md

 This stage adds support for the new decorators standard in a backward-compatible way for both TypeScript and JavaScript developers.

 ##### Requirements

-* TypeScript ships decorator metadata
+- TypeScript ships decorator metadata (TypeScript 5.2, scheduled for 2023-08-22)

 ##### Changes

-* Add new module with standard decorators
+- Add new module with standard decorators
-    * Place them in a new module: `'lit/std-decorators.js'`
+  - Place them in a new module: `'lit/std-decorators.js'`
-* Re-export legacy decorators from `'lit/legacy-decorators.js'`
+- Re-export legacy decorators from `'lit/legacy-decorators.js'`

-* Non-core packages with decorators (@lit/labs) must follow a similar plan
+- Non-core packages with decorators (@lit/labs) must follow a similar plan
-    * We can skip the legacy-decorators step with more aggressive breaking changes for labs packages.
-* Update `static elementProperties` to read from `[Symbol.metadata]`
+- Update `static elementProperties` to read from `[Symbol.metadata]`
-    * Standard decorators cannot call into the `static createProperty()` API, so they must place property options into `[Symbol.metadata]`.
+  - Standard decorators cannot call into the `static createProperty()` API, so they must place property options into `[Symbol.metadata]`.
 We should use that as the source-of-truth going forward.

 #### II.
 Deprecate legacy decorators

 ##### Requirements

-* Stage II has landed.
+- Stage II has landed.
-* Preferred: At least one browser has shipped decorators
+- Preferred: At least one browser has shipped decorators
-* Deprecate legacy experimental decorators, `static createProperty()`, `static getPropertyDescriptor()`, etc. but _not_ `static properties`.
+- Deprecate legacy experimental decorators, `static createProperty()`, `static getPropertyDescriptor()`, etc. but _not_ `static properties`.
-    * Since there are no native implementations of decorators yet, we don't quite yet want to deprecate the main developer-facing API for property declaration.
+  - Since there are no native implementations of decorators yet, we don't quite yet want to deprecate the main developer-facing API for property declaration.
-* Vend codemods to upgrade decorator usage:
+- Vend codemods to upgrade decorator usage:

-    * One to migrate to the new standard decorators
+  - One to migrate to the new standard decorators
-    * One to migrate imports to the explicitly legacy decorators
+  - One to migrate imports to the explicitly legacy decorators

-* (Optional, for google3) Add new module with a new implementation of _experimental_ decorators that work the same way standard decorators do:
+- (Optional, for google3) Add new module with a new implementation of _experimental_ decorators that work the same way standard decorators do:
-    * A _third_ set of decorators: `'lit/experimental-decorators.js'`
+  - A _third_ set of decorators: `'lit/experimental-decorators.js'`
-    * They require `accessor`, replace the accessors on the prototype, do not call `static createProperty()`, store metadata in `[Symbol.metadata]`.
+  - They require `accessor`, replace the accessors on the prototype, do not call `static createProperty()`, store metadata in `[Symbol.metadata]`.
-    * This is so that users stuck on the experimental decorators setting (ie, google3) have a path forward when we remove the infrastructure that supports them.
+  - This is so that users stuck on the experimental decorators setting (ie, google3) have a path forward when we remove the infrastructure that supports them.
+  - It's also useful for larger projects that want to incrementally migrate to the new decorators without multiple tsconfigs with per-file carve outs as they migrate.
-    * This decorator set will also be _use site_ compatible with standard decorators.
+  - This decorator set will also be _use site_ compatible with standard decorators.
 Only the import will need to change to upgrade to standard decorators.
-    * There is no great way to emulate the standard `addInitializer()`, so we keep our `static addInitializer()` un-deprecated.
+  - There is no great way to emulate the standard `addInitializer()`, so we keep our `static addInitializer()` un-deprecated.
-    * Add a codemode to migrate to the new experimental decorators
+  - Add a codemode to migrate to the new experimental decorators

 ##### Changes

-* Deprecate the `noAccessor` property option.
+- Deprecate the `noAccessor` property option.

 #### III.
 Prefer standard decorators (breaking)

-This stage is still usable in non-decorator environments via `static properties`, but we move decorator modules around so that legacy use must use the non-default module names (`'lit/legacy-decorators.js'`) \
+This stage is still usable in non-decorator environments via `static properties`, but we move decorator modules around so that legacy use must use the non-default module names (`'lit/legacy-decorators.js'`).

 ##### Requirements

-* Stage II has landed.
+- Stage II has landed.
-* At least one browser has shipped decorators
+- At least one browser has shipped decorators

 ##### Changes

-* Move standard decorators implementation to <code>'lit/decorators.js'</code>
+- Move standard decorators implementation to <code>'lit/decorators.js'</code>
-* Re-export standard decorators from <code>'lit/std-decorators.js'</code>
+- Re-export standard decorators from <code>'lit/std-decorators.js'</code>
-* Deprecate <code>static properties</code>
+- Deprecate <code>static properties</code>
-* Deprecate <code>static addInitializer()</code>
+- Deprecate <code>static addInitializer()</code>
-* Vend codemod to migrate standard decorator imports
+- Vend codemod to migrate standard decorator imports

 #### IV.
 Remove legacy decorators (breaking)